By using the web site, each user agrees to the collection and related use of information described below.

 More on Cookies

 A cookie is a small file of letters and numbers downloaded on to your computer when you access certain websites.
-Like virtual door keys, cookies unlock a computer’s memory and allow a website to recognise users when they return to a site by opening doors to different content or services.
+Like virtual door keys, cookies unlock a computer’s memory and allow a website to recognize users when they return to a site by opening doors to different content or services.
 Like a key, a cookie itself does not contain information, but when it is read by a browser it can help a website improve the service delivered.

 Cookie files are automatically lodged into the cookie file – the memory of your browser – and each one typically contains: